italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 By checking the trust of the Issuer, the Verifier ensures that the Credential was issued by a trusted Issuer committed to issuing Credentials only to secure Wallets (as for SR-I-50).

 .. note::
-  Currently no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_], it remains a TODO.
+  Currently, no explicit security and privacy measures related to this requirement are specified in [`OpenID4VC-SecTrust`_], it remains a TODO.

 SR-W-20
 ~~~~~~~